Due Diligence for the Quality of the RIPE NCC Registration Data

 - Valid driving license with photo, birth certificate issued by the relevant municipality, notary declaration proving the existence of the person, etc., in the case of countries with non-official identification documents (e.g., the UK)

 If the signing party is a legal person

 If somebody is signing on behalf of a legal person, the RIPE NCC must verify that:

-- The legal person is appropriately established by the national authorities or registered with them (see below under a.
-Proof of establishment/registration) and
+- The legal person is appropriately established by the national authorities or registered with them (see a.
+Proof of establishment/registration)

-- An authorised representative of the legal person approves this application (see below under b.
+- An authorised representative of the legal person approves this application (see b.
 Approval by authorised representative)

 a.
 Proof of establishment/registration